clerically/VesteriaMediaBot/README.md

 ## Installation

+Pip module requirements:

+- requests
+- tweepy
+- maybe datetime i forget if it is part of base Python or not

 This assumes you already have created a Twitter bot (not yet? you should go [make one](https://developer.twitter.com/en), they're fun)
 Create a file called `keys.json` in the `src/data` directory following this format: